zehitomo/eslint-config/README.md

 ### prettier

-Export the included config from your `prettier.config.js` file.
+Import the included config from your `prettier.config.js` file.

 ```js
 module.exports = {